You may use the following information to troubleshoot problems with cronjobs run by cPanel users.

 If you need shell access please contact support.

-A user can still make use of crons even with SSH access disabled.
 You can bypass this error by manually specifying the shell to use:

 su -l -s /usr/local/cpanel/bin/jailshell cpanelusername

 Once you have logged in as the cPanel user, you may list the existing crons with the following command:

 To reproduce the error, run the command that you find in the crontab.
 Please note that if the cron is using relative paths, you should first change the cron so that it uses absolute paths as is noted in the earlier sections of this guide.

 You can edit the cron with the following command:

 Failed opening required '../../example.php' errors